Modify the finished image

 <image>

-— ID or image name.
-You can view the list of images using the commandopenstack image list
+— ID or name of the image.
+You can view the list of images with the commandopenstack image list

 .